 My research examines how discursive, representational, and technological power reshape democracy:

-Most recently, I explore the impact of AI on political knowledge, showing the epistemic consequences of acquiring political information through conversational interaction.
+Most recently, I explore the impact of AI on political knowledge, showing the epistemic consequences of giving, instead of acquiring, preferences through conversational interaction.

 My PhD is supported by a Swiss National Foundation project on large scale online deliberation.